matthewowen/personal-site/_posts/2012-05-25-fluid-layouts-jekyll.markdown

 summary: For larks and good cheer, I decided to make this site use a fluid, responsive/adaptive (I refuse to acknowledge a meaningful distinction between these terms) layout.
 ---

-NOTE: I've since updated the site further, so this article no longer holds entirely true for this site...
+First, a note: since writing this article I've made quite a few updates to this site, which means it no longer holds entirely true...

 For larks and good cheer, I decided to make this site use a fluid, responsive/adaptive (I refuse to acknowledge a meaningful distinction between these terms) layout.